Candyce Anderson, M.S., A.L.C.

 Dr. Jessica Gibbe Fernandez is a Licensed Marriage and Family Therapist in the state of Alabama.
 She is originally from Mexico and fully bilingual in Spanish and English.
-Dr. Gibbe Fernandez joined the center in 2006 serving in the administrative part of the center and grew her practice since then.
+Dr. Gibbe Fernandez joined the center for her internship in 2006 serving in the administrative part of the center as well and grew her practice since then.

 She graduated with a B.S. in Psychology from the University of Monterrey, Mexico in 2000, and obtained her Master of Science degree in Clinical Psychology from Auburn University at Montgomery in 2006.
 She received her Ph.D. in Marriage and Family Therapy from Amridge University.
-Dr. Gibbe Fernandez is a Clinical Fellow of the American Association for Marriage and Family Therapy, and an Approved Supervisor for the Alabama Association for Marriage and Family Therapy.
+Dr. Gibbe Fernandez is a Clinical Fellow of the American Association for Marriage and Family Therapy, The Alabama Counseling Association, and an Approved Supervisor for the American Association for Marriage and Family Therapy.